mr-wellick/ds-and-algos-in-c/src/sorting/README.md

 - Start at the top element of the array.

 - Compare the first two elemets: A[0] and A[1].
-If they're out of order, the swap them.
+If they're out of order, then swap them.

 - Then advance one element in your array.
 Compare these two elements: A[1] and A[2].
-If they're out of order, the swap them.
+If they're out of order, then swap them.

 - When you hit the end, if you made at least one swap, then repeat the whole process again.